-Fifteen Lynchburg College students are exploring South African history and literature up close and in person this summer.
+Fifteen University of Lynchburg students are exploring South African history and literature up close and in person this summer.

 Dr. Lindsay Michie, history professor, and Dr. David Lipani, English professor, are leading a study abroad course titled “History of Apartheid and Literature of South Africa.”
 The students began by attending classes in Lynchburg to prepare them with a basic understanding of the course’s main topics.
 They traveled to South Africa on May 26, and they complete the trip next week.